-Georgia Kids Will ‘Kick Butts’ on March 20
+Georgia Kids to ‘Kick Butts’ on March 18

 State Leaders Urged to Support Tobacco Prevention Initiatives

-In Georgia, tobacco use claims 10,500 lives and costs $2.25 billion in health care bills each year.
-Currently, 17 percent of the state’s high school students smoke.
+Health advocates in Georgia are urging leaders to raise the cigarette tax to prevent kids from smoking and save lives.
+In Georgia, tobacco use claims 11,700 lives and costs $3.18 billion in health care bills each year.
+Currently, 12.8 percent of Georgia’s high school students smoke.

-On Kick Butts Day, kids turn the tables on Big Tobacco with events that range from “They put WHAT in a cigarette!?” demonstrations to health fairs to rallies at state capitols.
+On Kick Butts Day, kids engage in creative events that range from small classroom activities about the harmful ingredients in cigarettes to large rallies at state capitols.

 Questions about a specific event?